ovictorpinto/pollmanager/README.md

 # Work

-This version dont acomplished topics about create poll or edit response use without be logged.
+In this version the user only can create poll if he are logged.
+Was a decision to be able to complete more items of the requested topics in the proposed time.
+Some validation of authorization need to be added.
+Exists frameworks that make this work, like Spring Security

 I choose Spring Boot because is a simple framework to generated a webserver without need to install Tomcat, JBoss or Wildfly.

-The project are using H2 to persiste data.
+The project are using H2 to persist data.
 So, every time you shutdown the server all data will be lost.
 If its necessary use a MySQL, just configure commented lines in application.properties file in resources dir

 # Structure